jabberjabberjabber/Context-Tester/README.md

 This is an ideal result without any large spikes up or down.

-Since this test doesn't evaluate coherence, style, accuracy, or instruction following, it should be used as evidence of model capability.
+Since this test doesn't evaluate coherence, style, accuracy, or instruction following, it should not be used as evidence of model capability.
 A good result could be achieved by the model generating well structured, diverse nonsense.

 The test is meant as a starting point and as a simple and easily readable indicator of consistency.

 ### Readability Metrics